lupyuen/lupyuen.github.io/src/wifi.md

 We use "`???`" to mark the Modules that we couldn't find any source code.

-_Doing this for all 128,000 Decompiled Functions sounds tedious...?_
+_Doing this for all 3,000 Decompiled Functions sounds tedious...?_

 Fortunately the Decompiled Functions belonging to a Module are __clustered together__.
 So it's easy to copy and fill the Module Name for a batch of functions.

 Remember our red highlighting for Complex Functions?
-It's OK to __skip the classification of the Less Complex Functions__ if we're not sure how to classify them.
+It's OK to __skip the classification of the Less Complex Functions__ (if we're not sure how to classify them).

-In our spreadsheet we've __classified over 97,000 Decompiled Functions__.
-That's __86%__ of all Decompiled Functions.
+In our spreadsheet we've __classified over 97,000 Decompiled Lines of Code__.
+That's __86%__ of all Decompiled Lines of Code.
 Good enough for our analysis!

 ![Matching the decompiled function code](https://lupyuen.github.io/images/wifi-quantify5.png)